 - Talk to your children and teens about the serious dangers of using magnets as fake piercings in their mouths or noses.

 - The best way to prevent these dangers may be to not buy these products for your children or teens.

 Kids who may have swallowed magnets may have symptoms such as abdominal pain, vomiting and fever.
 Delaying treatment can cause severe injuries to the stomach, intestines and digestive tract.
 If you suspect your child has swallowed a magnet, it is crucial that you contact your pediatrician or the nearest emergency department immediately.
-If your child has been injured by these or other dangerous and defective products, it may also be in your best interest to contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.
+Suppose your child has been injured by these or other dangerous and defective products.
+In that case, it may also be in your best interest to contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.